Child Protection Enquiries - Section 47 Children Act 1989

-Digitally recorded interviews must be planned and conducted jointly by trained police officers and social workers in accordance with the Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses, and guidance on using special measures (Home Office 2011).
+Digitally recorded interviews must be planned and conducted jointly by trained police officers and social workers in accordance with the Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses, and guidance on using special measures (Ministry of Justice).
 All events up to the time of the video interview must be fully recorded.
 Consideration of the use of digitally recorded evidence should take in to account situations where the child has been subject to abuse using recording equipment.

 Digitally recorded interviews serve two primary purposes: